TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 ### Submission Date:
 ---
-Midterm deadline (We recommend you do midterm submission, but if you miss it, you can still submit your AI to us by the final deadline.)
+Midterm deadline (We recommend you do midterm submission, but if you miss it, you can still submit your sound design to us by the final deadline.)
 - May 24, 2022 (23:59 JST)

 Final deadline